Difference Between HTML, CSS, and JavaScript: A Clear Guide (2026)

 </script>

-Take, for instance, the following code, which creates a simple form validation that verifies if the user has inputted a valid email address:
+Take, for instance, the following code, which creates a simple form validation that verifies if the user has input a valid email address:

 <form id="my-form">